ShadowDoggo/sfdl_files/SFDL/Troubleshooting.md

 This is a very rare error that occurs if something went really wrong.
 It can be caused by a corrupted executable, weird permission issues, a broken VC++ instalation and other issues with your system.
 Try deleting the app's executable and running the updater again.

+If the message says anything about "readconfig", delete the app's config file (sfdl/Config/config.cfg).

 Example (from beta version 1.0):

 ![](https://media.discordapp.net/attachments/597729491615350797/1042163177414197358/image.png)